 Sometimes you crave Mac & Cheese.
-The good, homemade kind made with bechamel and extra sharp cheddar and topped with buttery breadcrumbs.
+The good, prostate homemade kind made with bechamel and extra sharp cheddar and topped with buttery breadcrumbs.
 That’s what I had this weekend.
 It was delicious and comforting and heavy.
 (See Epicurious for the recipe.)
-Other times, you actually want something a little healthier.
+Other times, look you actually want something a little healthier.
 Something that doesn’t make you want to curl up on the couch in a food coma for 2 hours.
 Especially if it’s a weekday lunch and you’ve got at least 5 more hours of work to do.

-For me, a grain salad is the best kind of lunch.
+For me, sales a grain salad is the best kind of lunch.
 You can make a big batch at the beginning of the week, it doesn’t wilt and it just tastes better the longer it marinades.
 I like to call this kind of salad Power Salad.
 It all starts with your favorite grain – anything from quinoa to farro.
 The key to good grains is toasting them in a dry skillet until they’re just starting to turn golden and become fragrant.
 Toasting gives them a deeper, nuttier flavor.

 Once you’ve cooked your grains, toss them with beans, sturdy vegetables and an herby vinaigrette.
 This time I used edamame beans and a lemony pesto made with almonds.
 Mix everything together, refrigerate and you’ve got lunch for the week.
 Lunch that will make you feel great and not put you in a food coma.
 I like to save good food comas for the weekend when you can really enjoy them.